KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-11-19-working-capital-negotiation.md

 ## Items I'm Learning to Negotiate

 **Excluded from Working Capital**
-- Cash (you're buying the business, not their cash reserves)
+- Cash/Debt (you're buying the business in an asset sale)
-- Debt (handled separately in enterprise value calculation)
 - Shareholder loans or related party receivables
 - Often: prepaid expenses (depends on nature)